on7lds/NextionDriver/README.md

 Yes, it is possible (when NextionDriver is running) to start/stop/restart MMDVMHost with buttons on the Nextion display !

+When the Nextion display is connected to the serial port of the modem, NextionDriver V1.03 and later is able to address that port.
+How does dis work ?
+Normally, the data to the display goes directly from MMDVMHost to the modem, tagged as data for the serial port.
+The modem will then pass the data to the serial port.
+By enabling transparent data, we are able to inject data into MMDVMHost and we will tag it as data for the display (this can only be done by enabling sendFrameType).

+Data from the Nextion (when pressing buttons) will be treated similar and will exit MMDVMHost as transparent data.
+***IMPORTANT*** : the firmware of the modem has to pass data from the display to MMDVMHost for this to work!

 How to use this program ?
 =========================